Can a Bitaxe Really Find a Block?

 Heat, power, and where to put the thing

-• Office desk: Common.
+• Office desk: common.
 Fan whine is the usual complaint.

 Power costs

-Approximate monthly cost at $0.15/kWh (US average):
+Approximate monthly cost at $0.15/kWh (around the US average):

 • Bitaxe Ultra (15W): ~$1.65/month